Olliehub/alx_javascript/Cookies_local_storage/README.md

 You must use the local storage of your browser and not a cookie or session storage Access your code with http://localhost:8080/5-index.html Build every feature with vanilla Javascript only

+Task 6: Session storage
+Reusing the code from the previous task, replace the use of local storage by session storage

+Tips:

+At this time, you should be able to see the list of available items If you click on two of them and refresh the browser, you should see the message You previously had 2 items in your cart If you open a new tab, you should not see any message
+Requirements:

+Build the DOM using Javascript only
+You must use the session storage of your browser and not a cookie or local storage Access your code with http://localhost:8080/6-index.html Build every feature with vanilla Javascript only